shrimaanshreyash/Vriddhi_Cap/README.md

 - Deeper CRM-to-invoice flow for converting opportunities into proposals, invoices, and receivables.
 - Production hardening with backups, domain TLS, monitoring, and a dedicated transactional email provider.

-No submission zip is generated from this repo unless explicitly requested.